khulnasoft-lab/design.khulnasoft.com/contents/regions/settings.md

 ### Placement of settings options

-Settings can be accessed through the top horizontal navigation, sidebar navigation, or contextual options on feature pages.
+Settings can be accessed through the [top menu](/regions/navigation#top-menu), [left sidebar](/regions/navigation#left-sidebar), or contextual options on feature pages.

 ### Linking to settings from a feature page